SaurabhPotdar/Java-Demos/Java/src/main/java/com/cg/java/lambda/Lambda.md

 ![alt text](https://github.com/SaurabhPotdar/Java-Demos/blob/main/Java/src/main/java/com/cg/java/lambda/Screenshot%202021-05-20%20155209.png)

 1. None of the above functional interfaces have a throws declaration, we need to try-catch any compile time exceptions our lambda throws.
+We can create our own FunctionalInterface which throws compile time exception, then our lambda can throw this exception.

 2. Variables used in lambda should be final or effectively final.
 ```